zilverline/sequent/docs/docs/concepts/value-object.md

 are always used together.
 ValueObjects can be nested.
 A ValueObject must inherit from `Sequent::ValueObject`.

-An example of a ValueObject is for instance an address.
+An example of a ValueObject is an address:

 ```ruby
 class Address < Sequent::ValueObject